efriel94/ef_blog/_posts/EmbeddedLinux/2020-05-16-embedded-linux.md

 emmet@homepc:/home/emmet/Documents/linux$ git checkout -b kernel-bb-5.5.5 # creates a local branch
 ```

-You can find all the different kernel configuration files based on the architecture in **linux/arch/<architecture>/configs**.
-The Beaglebone Black is based on the ARM V7 architecture so the configuration we are going to use is: **multi_v7_defconfig**.
+You can find all the different kernel configuration files based on the architecture in ``linux/arch/<architecture>/configs``.
+The Beaglebone Black is based on the ARM V7 architecture so the configuration we are going to use is: __multi_v7_defconfig__.
 Clean the project before starting:

 ```bash
 emmet@homepc:/home/emmet/Documents/linux$ make distclean
 ```

-## Configure and build the kernel
+## Configure and Build the kernel
 Select the ARM V7 kernel configuration and launch the menuconfig window.
 The different types of architectures that can be supplied can be seen in the arch/ directory.
 In the case of building the kernel the architecture (ARCH=) has to be expressed in addition to CROSS_COMPILE.

 ```bash